ImaniAN/ImaniAN/README.md

 <h1 align="center">
-  Hi there.
-Welcome to my profile 👋
+  😄Hi there.
+Welcome to my profile 🤗👋
 </h1>

 <h2 align="center">A little about me</h2>